intheswim/twoballs/README.md

 ### ./twoballs -window

-To intall as xscreensaver, use xpm option to build (libpng requires reading .png files from local dir - see file_to_pixmap() - so unless you also want to intstall them along with the app or use global path, it is not going to work).
+To manually intall as xscreensaver, use xpm option to build (libpng requires reading .png files from local dir - see file_to_pixmap() - so unless you also want to intstall them along with the app or use global path, it is not going to work).

 ### make use_xpm=1

 ### sudo cp ./twoballs /usr/lib/xscreensaver

+Don't forget about config file (this way you can control parameters with xscreensaver):

+### sudo cp ./twoballs.xml /usr/share/xscreensaver/config

 *******************************************************************************************